mightyleader/Multipeer_Talk/presentation.md

 ^ the multipeer API uses 3 objects, in most cases each device will run all three.
 Firstly both devices will instantiate a session object that stays in memory for the life of the communication.
+One device will then create an Advertiser, to broadcast it's service.

 ---
 #[fit]Session, Browser and Advertiser